 VENICE — It’s the top of the ninth inning for the Atlanta Braves.

 As their new home in North Port edges closer to being done, fans and the Braves staff are ready to play ball.
-Though before the first pitch is thrown, the Braves have decided to get to know all their new neighbors.
+Though before the first pitch is thrown, the Braves have decided to get to know their all new neighbors.

 On Saturday, the Braves took it to the streets and shut down Miami Avenue in Venice to enjoy the festivities with fans.